 The Company was required to post a security deposit of \$190,000 in favor of the Ministry of Energy and Mines prior to commencement of surface work at the Star Project.
-A security deposit for this amount was posted with a Canadian financial institution and bears interest at 1.25%.
+A security deposit for this amount was posted with a Canadian financial institution and bears interest at 1.0% to 1.25%.